12mre1/12mre1.github.io/_posts/2020-11-15-An-Intro-to-OLS-Regression.md

 <center><img src="https://github.com/12mre1/12mre1.github.io/tree/main/images" alt = "Linear Regression Graph"></center>

 We can see from the graph that the line does a great job of representing the true relationship between X and y, given the errors.
+To predict the value of y for a new value of x, we simply find where on the line our X sits.
+For larger X values beyond those on the graph, the line is extended.

 ### Properties of the OLS Estimator